Octoberfest7/DNS_Tunneling/README.md

 ## Turning an executable into DNS records?

 Ok so we have a means by which to make DNS queries on the victim computer.
-How can we provide our payload in a way that Nslookup could download?
+How can we provide our payload in a format that Nslookup can retrieve?

 Executables are of course binary files which means they aren't human readable.
-As a result the data must be transformed into something that is human readable that we could stick into DNS records and that a tool like Nslookup could recover.
-There are ample encoding options available to us, but the major consideration is what can victim box decode using only native windows tools and capabilities available in CLM?
-Base64 is the obvious and often used answer.
+As a result the data must be transformed into something that we can stick into DNS records and that a tool like Nslookup can recover.
+There are ample encoding options available to us, but the major consideration is what can the victim box decode using only native windows tools and capabilities available in CLM?
+Base64 is the obvious and often reached answer.

 Using Base64 we turn our executable into a giant human readable string which can then be broken up into many DNS records and recovered using Nslookup.
-On the client side the well known LOLBAS certutil.exe can be used to Base64 decode the compiled DNS records back to binary format.
+On the client side the well known LOLBAS certutil.exe can be used to Base64 decode the aggregate DNS records back to binary format.

 This requires we talk a bit more about DNS record types.
-Each record type stores certain information in a certain format.
+Each record type stores certain information in a particular format.
 A records for example store and return an IPV4 address (111.111.111.111).
 AAAA records return an IPV6 address, MX and NS records return domain names, and TXT records can return 255 character long strings.
 As was previously mentioned, due to the length of record and case-sensitivity, TXT records have been the obvious choice for attackers as fewer will be required and they are compatible with encoding like Base64.

 Lets see what this looks like.

-On our Kali vm we can take our executable and base64 it.
+On our Kali vm we can take our executable and Base64 it.
 Note the use of the -w 0 switch which will remove all newlines so we are left with a single line of Base64 text:

 ![image](https://user-images.githubusercontent.com/91164728/160316299-beda425a-a5d3-4467-9d43-6f5bb9bf2b07.png)